AshAvalanche/ash-docs/docs/console/guides/local-network/node-ids.md

 Learn more about blueprints in the [Console Blueprints](/docs/console/reference/blueprints) reference.
 :::

-We will use the [local-node-ids.yaml blueprint](https://github.com/AshAvalanche/ash-rs/blob/ash-console-alpha/crates/ash_cli/examples/console/blueprint/local-node-ids.yaml) to create the node ID secrets for the 5 nodes of our Avalanche devnet.
+We will use the [local-node-ids.yml](https://github.com/AshAvalanche/ash-rs/blob/ash-console-alpha/crates/ash_cli/examples/console/blueprint/local-node-ids.yml) blueprint to create the node ID secrets for the 5 nodes of our Avalanche devnet.

 1. If not already done, create a folder for this guide and navigate to it: